wehlutyk/thesis/content/4-discussion.md

 In particular, if the grammar-related normativity levels differ, the levels above and below will also, a fact that could correspond to the different types of agency, and of interaction, afforded by different languages.
 Any speaker who is fluent enough in more than one language has experienced the change in the way social interactions feel and unfold when switching from one language to another (the effect is strongest when using different languages with the same person).
 English and Spanish for instance afford different types of interactions, as one constrains meanings differently than the other, each language implicitly expressing a particular set of relationships and making it necessary to spell out other parts more explicitly.
-In the words of @evans_your_2011, who develops this link between a language and social interaction:
+In the words of @evans_your_2011, who details this link between a language and social interaction:
 "Languages differ not so much in what you can say as in what you must say" [-@evans_your_2011 p.
 70].
-The enactive account of social interaction provides a natural continuity between a particular language and the type of agency that go with it, and one can expect this type of phenomenon to be explicable once the theory has been further fleshed out.
+The enactive account of social interaction provides a natural continuity between a particular language and the type of agency that goes with it, and one can expect this type of phenomenon to be explicable once the theory has been further fleshed out.

+### Applied to cultural attraction

 Compared to Relevance Theory, the Enactive approach starts from radically simpler types of interaction, and relies neither on a capacity for symbolic processing nor on internal representations of the environment.
 This makes the approach slightly more involved to present than Relevance Theory.
-In spite of their differencs, both approaches provide a notion of relevance or value to the individual, which is then used to ground a notion of meaning (be it linguistic or not).
+In spite of their differences, both approaches provide a notion of relevance or value to the individual, which is then used to ground a notion of meaning (be it linguistic or not).
 Unlike RT, the enactive notion of meaning exists even in the most basic types of interaction an organism can have with its environment.

 The two approaches can be seen as starting from different descriptive levels and building what is missing for an account of meaning (though this characterisation does not exhaust their differences):
-RT starts with representations and symbolic processing, which are implementable in bodies (by following the model of computers) and come already structured in similar ways to abstract language, and constructs on top of those a notion of meaning, with a corresponding interpretation procedure (inference), that is subtle and flexible enough to apply to fuzzy cases like poetry or loose language.
+RT starts with representations and symbolic processing, which are implementable in bodies (by following the model of computers) and come already structured in similar ways to language, and constructs on top of those a notion of meaning, with a corresponding interpretation procedure (inference), that is subtle and flexible enough to apply to fuzzy cases like poetry or loose language.
-The Enactive approach starts from an embodied and dynamic notion of meaning, which by definition exists for all organisms and need not be inferred, but comes without any particular structure, and builds its account of language by detailing how interaction (and thus meaning) can become increasingly structured through a series of emerging levels of interactive normativity.
+The Enactive approach starts from an embodied and dynamic notion of meaning, which by definition exists for all organisms and need not be inferred, but comes without any particular structure;
+this approach then builds its account of language by detailing how interaction (and thus meaning) can become increasingly structured through a series of emerging levels of interactive normativity.
 ^[In doing so, it also provides a partial account of the phenomenology of meaning, something that RT can only provide through a definition of the exact content of representations, and a mechanism for how they represent that content.
 For more details, see again @hutto_radicalizing_2013 on the hard problem of content.
 @harvey_content_2015 also provides a useful discussion of that question.